Zacharie Cloutier: Life in New France

 Plaque honouring the first settlers of Québec City.
 (Affixed to back of monument to Guillaume Couillard, which accompanies those to Louis Hébert and Marie Rollet.)
 Parc Montmorency, Québec City.

 Cloutier was one of the first Frenchmen recruited by Robert Giffard de Moncel to expand the colony of New France by settling the Beauport area near Quebec City.
 Cloutier arrived in 1634 (at the age of about 44) and either arrived with or was soon followed by his family.
 This was an important addition to the colony's population which numbered about 100 prior to his arrival.
 Cloutier worked with fellow immigrant Jean Guyon du Buisson to construct Giffard's manor house (the oldest house in Canada) and other colonial buildings.

 Cloutier and Guyon resisted for several years paying the fealty and homage owed to Giffard under the Seigneurial system of New France until the Governor of New France explicitly ordered them to do so.
 This was one of the first disputes against transplanting Old World hierarchy to the New World that would carry through the centuries even past the time of the British conquest.

 In 1652 Cloutier received a grant of land from Governor Jean de Lauzon in Château-Richer, Quebec.
 The land on which Cloutier lived in Beauport was known as La Clouterie (or La Cloutièrerie).
 In 1670 Nicolas Dupont de Neuville purchased this land from Cloutier.
 This action resulted in disagreements between Cloutier, his neighbor, Jean Guyon, and Giffard, his seigneur, resulting in the Cloutier family's relocation to Château-Richer.

 Zacharie Cloutier died on September 17, 1677 at the age of about 87.
 His wife died three years later on July 13, 1680, and was buried with her husband in Château-Richer.

 Children

-Together Zacharie and Xainte had six children, one of whom died in childhood.
+Zacharie and Xainte had six children, one of whom died in childhood.
 The marriage of his daughter Anne to Robert Drouin is the oldest recorded marriage in Canada.
 In 1636, when her marriage contract was drawn, Anne was merely ten years of age.
 The religious sacrament of marriage was not performed until a year later on July 12, 1637.
 However, according to the contract drawn the year prior, the couple would only be allowed non-conjugal visits for the next two years.